Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance: System Evaluation

 \subsection{Caveline Following Performance}

 \textbf{Setup.} The line following experiments are initially conducted in a $2$\,m$\times3$\,m laboratory water tank with a maximum depth of $1.5$\,m.
 As a first setup, a line is laid on the tank floor in a rectangular loop, without any depth variation; see Fig.~\ref{fig:tank_setup}.
-Subsequently, we add small obstacles and vertical slopes in the tank to simulate the rough underwater terrains; see Fig.~\ref{fig:all_setup}\,(a).
+Subsequently, we add and vertical slopes in the tank to simulate the rough underwater terrains; see Fig.~\ref{fig:all_setup}\,(a).
 Upon detecting the line via the down-facing camera, CavePI autonomously follows the loop while maintaining a specified depth.
-The system's line-following accuracy, depth-holding capabilities, and control smoothness are evaluated and fine-tuned to prepare for field deployments.
+The system's line-following accuracy, depth-holding capabilities, and control smoothness are evaluated and fine-tuned in preparation for outdoor deployments.

 \textbf{Evaluation process.} CavePI's caveline-following performance is evaluated by measuring the \textit{tracking error}, defined as the perpendicular distance between the optical center of the downward-facing camera and the nearest point on the caveline in the plane of caveline; see Fig.~\ref{fig:deviation}.
 This measurement leverages pose information from CavePI's IMU, depth readings from the sonar, and visual information from the segmentation mask of the caveline captured by the down-facing camera.